Sushilkumar Shinde

-Sushilkumar Sambhaji Shinde (born 4 September 1941) is an Indian politician from the state of Maharashtra.
-He was the Minister of Home Affairs, Minister of Power in the Manmohan Singh government, and the Leader of the House in Lok Sabha until 26 May 2014.
-He previously served as the Chief Minister of Maharashtra from 18 January 2003 to October 2004.
+Sushilkumar Sambhaji Shinde (born 4 September 1941) is an Indian former police officer and statesman from the state of Maharashtra.
+He was the Minister of Home Affairs, Minister of Power in the Manmohan Singh government, and the Leader of the House in Lok Sabha.
+He previously served as the Chief Minister of Maharashtra from 18 January 2003 to 4 November 2004.
+Also served as Governor of Andhra Pradesh prior served as central minister.

 Early life and education

-Shinde was born on 4 September 1941 at Solapur in a Dhor caste to Sambhaji Rao Shinde and Sakhu Bai.
+Shinde was born in Dhor (Caste) on 4 September 1941 at Solapur to Sambhaji Rao Shinde and Sakhu Bai.
 Shinde completed his education with an honours degree in arts from Dayanand College, Solapur and LLB from ILS Law College and New Law College, University of Bombay, Maharashtra.

 Early career

 Sushilkumar Shinde started his career as a bailiff in the Sessions court of Solapur where he worked from 1957 – 1965.
 He then joined the Maharashtra Police as a constable.
 Subsequently, he served in the Maharashtra CID for six years, as a sub-inspector of police, under Amukuraj Patil, his CID mentor.